Last Updated on

 As we drove further north, we passed another interesting sight, farm or house foundations now submerged in waters of lake Lygnstoylvatnet (best viewed on a still day) and for keen explorers there even are short trails, including historical trail which follows the valley from lake Geilskredvatnet to lake Uravatnet (5 km).

 Upper part of Norangsdalen opens a little to make space for waters of Norangsfjorden, as well as a couple of small settlements, including Oye and Urke.
 These two main villages, even thou still very small, are a good base for hiking.
 Both are located over the fjord, have small harbours as well as designated places if someone feels like swimming in fjord’s icy water.

 In Oye there is an old, famous amongst Norwegians, Union Hotel.
-Also hiking paths to Slogen (highest mountain in the area) and Patchellhytta hut (this hut is a gate to explore further mountains over multi-day hikes) start there.
+Also hiking paths to Slogen (the highest mountain in the area) and Patchellhytta hut (this hut is a gate to explore further mountains over multi-day hikes) start there.

 Urke is larger of the two villages.
-It accommodates a shop and post office, campsite, pub and tourist information (a little hut with trails description and maps of nearby mountains).
+It accommodates a shop and post office, campsite, pub and tourist information (a little hut with trail descriptions and maps of nearby mountains).
 There also is a small petrol station.
 Hiking-wise Urke is a base for exploring mountains like Saksa, Urkedalstindane, Rana, as well as Slogen (eastern route).